 My Ph.D. work on electrical plasmon detection demonstrated the viability of electrically integrated quantum plasmonic circuits.
 Later, I developed a method for addressing individual electronic spin states in silicon carbide and for optically pumping room-temperature nuclear polarization in SiC, a first for a material that plays a leading role in the semiconductor industry.

 One of my new research results is that carbon nanotubes support coherent plasmon resonances.
-Plasmons, which comprise charge oscillations in materials coupled to electromagnetic fields, can enhance light-matter interaction strengths by many orders of magnitude, with an especially strong enhancement in the vicinity of nanostructures.
+These resonances, comprising charge oscillations in nanotubes coupled to electromagnetic fields, can enhance light-matter interaction strengths by many orders of magnitude.
 In the long term, carbon-nanotube plasmonics could be a foundation for unifying electrical and optical logic at the nanometer scale.